seraogianluca/GIAR/docs/Implementation.md

 - it.unipi.Data that contains the classes of the application objects such as User, Games, Platform, Genre and Developers.
 - it.unipi.Controller that contains the javaFx controllers for the GUI.

 The `GiarSession` class contains the logged user object.
-The object is used for various operations during an application session (i.e. save a game to the wishlist).
-So, the object is often needed in the application controllers, for this reason this class is written using the Singleton pattern.
+This object is used for various operations during an application session (i.e. save a game to the wishlist), so it is often needed in the application controllers.
+For this reason this class is written using the Singleton pattern.

 The `MongoDriver` class contains the MongoClient instance.
 Since the application need only one MongoClient instance (MongoClient is a pool of connections to MongoDB), the class is written using the Singleton pattern.